 The mountain is perfect for walking through the vineyards.
 A hike to the village of Riva San Vitale at the southern end of Lake Lugano is also worthwhile because of the baptistery located there.
-It is considered the oldest Christian building in Switzerland and dates back to the 5th century
+It is considered the oldest Christian building in Switzerland and dates back to the 5th century.

-Often, on a clear day, even the Alpine chain of the Italian Maritime Alps can be recognized in the southwest.
+Often, on a clear day, even the Alpine chain of the Italian Maritime Alps can be seen in the southwest.
 Monte Generoso is also called Calvagione.
 It is reached from April to October by a nine-kilometer-long rack railroad from Capolago on Lake Lugano.
 The border with Italy runs across the mountain.